 EF, V, and y are absolute measures with international movements over time.
 From 1997 to 2021 the real GDP per capita in the world has doubled.
-However, both the SC and T indices are relative measures, calibrated to have the same level every year.
+However, the SC and the T indices are relative measures.
+Figure 1 show the distribution of the 9 x 172 = 1,548 SC observations.
+The graph singles out the poorest and the richest country group.
+Table 3 show averages for major country groups.